Associate in Arts Degree

-- To comply with the American Psychological Association’s Learning Objectives for Psychology Undergraduates.
+- Comply with the American Psychological Association’s Learning Objectives for Psychology Undergraduates.

-- To create a systemic and meaningful progression through the Psychology pre-major.
+- Create a systemic and meaningful progression through the Psychology pre-major.

-- To solidify cohorts of students who are all pre-majors in Psychology in order to foster group cohesiveness and professional networking.
+- Solidify cohorts of students who are all pre-majors in Psychology in order to foster group cohesiveness and professional networking.

 |ENC 1101||FRESHMAN COMPOSITION I +*~||3|

 |or SPC 1017||Interpersonal Communication|